 Eligibility and Selection Process

-- Has the likelihood that the proposed activity will lead to successful external funding;
+- Has likelihood that the proposed activity will lead to external funding;

-- Includes a clear plan for building strong transdisciplinary collaborations, enabling new partnerships across schools and, where appropriate, with external stakeholders.
+- Includes a clear plan to build interdisciplinary collaborations and, where appropriate, collaborations with external stakeholders.

 Successful CoLabs will be expected to: